MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 > [!NOTE]
 > Operator Connect for India is a preview release.

 In India, it's illegal to bypass the Public Switched Telephone Network (PSTN) provider.
-Because toll bypass is restricted, telecom service providers in India are required to block international calls made or received by customers who are roaming outside of their PSTN connection.
+Because toll bypass is restricted, telecom service providers in India are required to block PSTN calls made or received by customers who are roaming outside of their PSTN location.

 Location-Based Routing for Operator Connect for India lets you ensure that Teams users don't violate toll bypass restrictions.